stencila/py/README.md

 Build                                                   | `make build` | `./setup.py bdist_wheel`
 Clean                                                   | `make clean` | `rm -rf ...`

 Unit tests live in the `tests` folder.
+During development a its handy to have `pytest` installed and run individual test file from the root directory like this:

+   python -m pytest tests/test_component.py

+Or run all the tests:

+   python -m pytest tests

-We use [`tox`](https://tox.readthedocs.io/en/latest/) for automation and standardisation of testing across Python versions.
+For the automation and standardisation of testing across Python versions we use [`tox`](https://tox.readthedocs.io/en/latest/).
 Running `make test` (or just `tox`) will build the package and run the test suite under Python 2.7 and 3.5.

-For test coverage the test suite is run under Python 2.7 only.
+For test coverage, the test suite is run under Python 2.7 only.
 Coverage is run on the build at https://travis-ci.org/stencila/py and displayed at https://codecov.io/gh/stencila/py.